Medusas71/Grounded-Earth-Holistics/README.md

 1. [Bootstrap 4.6 CDN](https://getbootstrap.com/docs/4.6/getting-started/introduction/) - to make the website responsive
 1. [Django](https://www.djangoproject.com/) - a high-level Python web framework used for development of the site
+1. [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - used as a templating engine for Python
+1. [jQuery](https://developer.mozilla.org/en-US/docs/Glossary/jQuery) - used for the Toasts

 **Programs and Resources**